If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 Understanding Inheritance Tax: Does it exist in Canada?

 For example, let’s say Martina passes on July 31, 2023.
 Since Martina had filed taxes for 2022, she doesn’t owe any tax on income earned up till Dec 31, 2022.
-But what about her earnings between Jan 1, 2023 and her date of death?
-As the tax filing deadline isn’t until April 31, 2024, Martina will not have file taxes for the income she earned between Jan and July of 2023.
+But what about her earnings between Jan 1, 2023, and her date of death?
+As the tax filing deadline isn’t until April 31, 2024, Martina will not have to file taxes for the income she earned between Jan and July of 2023.

 How are assets treated for income tax purposes after death?

 Non-registered capital assets, such as investment accounts offered by financial service providers, are deemed to be sold at a fair market value immediately before death.
 Fifty percent of capital gains from the sale of non-registered assets is added to the deceased’s taxable income, which is taxed at their personal income tax rate.
+This fifty percent is known as the capital gains inclusion rate.

 Here’s an example: Robert passed away with $200,000 of stocks held in a brokerage account.
 Because his adjusted cost basis is $140,000, his estate has a capital gain of $60,000.
-Robert’s estate executor will have to pay tax on the 50% of this gain (i.e. $30,000) when he files the deceased tax return.
+Robert’s estate executor will have to pay capital gains taxes on the 50% of this capital gains(i.e. $30,000) when he files the deceased tax return.

 Exceptions